In December 2006, when the Jee Shin wing chun group arrived at the Red Fortune Restaurant in Kulo.

 Wing Chun more than likely started about 100 years later.

-After all the Academia fled to southern China and then the secret societies were formed to repel the Manchus.
+After all the Academia fled to southern China, secret societies were formed to repel the Manchus.

 GM Fung Chun is a story teller.
 This is how history is never forgotten.